AlexH192/k3s-cluster/setup/04-network-configuration.md

 * Navigate to the DHCP Reservations section
 * Add the MAC address of each node and assign it a static IP.
 Note that this IP must be outside of the general DHCP pool to avoid clashes.
 * Reboot all nodes.

+On the node:
+* Configure static IP by changing netplan file as in `k3s/manifests/networking-configs`.
+* Run `sudo netplan apply` to apply changes.